fabilab/cell_atlas_approximations_disease_API/docs/source/js/index.rst

 **Returns**:

-A promise that resolves to an object containing the differential cell type abundance data.
+A promise that resolves to a list (array) of objects, where each object represents the differential abundance of a cell type between two conditions (e.g., disease vs. normal), including proportions and cell counts.

 differential_gene_expression
 ++++++++++++++++++++++++++++